 Almost one-third (31%) of clients who received opioid pharmacotherapy treatment were aged 50 and over.
 This has increased from 16% in 2011

-The Australian burden of disease study 2015 found that tobacco use was one of the leading risk factors contributing to the burden of disease for older Australians.
-Specifically, tobacco was the leading risk factor for males and females aged 65–74 and 75–84 and also for males aged 45–64 (AIHW 2019).
+The Australian burden of disease study 2018 found that tobacco use was one of the leading risk factors contributing to the burden of disease for older Australians.
+Specifically, tobacco use was the leading risk factor for males aged 65–84 and females aged 45–84 (AIHW 2021b).

 Data from the 2019 National Drug Strategy Household Survey (NDSHS) showed that the proportion of people in their 60s who smoke daily is not declining at the same rate as that for younger age groups, while for people in their 50s it has increased slightly (AIHW 2020).

 In 2019, people in their 50s were the most likely age cohort to smoke daily (15.9%).
 In 2007, the proportion of people who smoked daily was highest for people aged 25–29 (26%) (Table S3.30).
 This effect is largely driven by a shift in the age distribution of daily smokers.
 Between 2016 and 2019, the proportion of daily smokers who were aged in their 50s increased from 17.7% to 21.2%, while for those in their 60s it increased from 10.6% to 12.7% (Table S3.24).
 This reflects an ageing cohort of daily smokers, and the tendency for younger people to not take up smoking.
 Notably, however, daily smoking among those aged 70 and over is lower than for people in their 50s and 60s, and decreased from 6.2% in 2016 to 5.4% in 2019 (AIHW 2020).

 Data from the NDSHS showed that people in older age groups (50 and over) tend to smoke more cigarettes than people in younger age groups.
 In 2019: